EncyclopediaRed/btcamp-87826/content/about.md

           objects.

           Preservation as a concept applies to all fields.
-For Büt Camp, Inc., she serves as the primary point of research and sustainability.
+For Büt Camp, Inc., she serves as the primary point of research, sustainability, and data management by liaising with our data trust.
         image: images/alex.jpg
       - title: Pat Bonipally
         description: >